 What plants are most vulnerable to spider mites?

 Spider mites seem to prefer plants with thinner leaves and those already growing in dry conditions.
 Calatheas, peace lilies, pothos, and tropical plants in general can be affected.
 Thicker-leaved succulents and cacti are less commonly targeted, though not immune.
+If the main clue is sticky new growth with clusters on stem tips rather than webbing, compare the pattern with aphids.

 There’s a particular satisfaction in checking a plant you treated three weeks ago and finding clean leaves, no stippling, no webbing.
 The key is not waiting when you see the first sign.
 Check your plants regularly, especially when the seasons shift and heating or cooling kicks in, and you’ll catch most problems before they become serious.